Truce in Gaza endures another day and more hostages are freed, but tougher talks ahead

 “This process is producing results.
 It’s important, and we hope that it can continue,” he said.

 The two attackers, brothers from a neighborhood in annexed east Jerusalem, were killed.
+After the attack, six other members of the family were detained, and the government ordered their house be demolished.
 Hamas claimed responsibility for the attack, casting it as retaliation for the killing of women and children in Gaza and the occupied West Bank and other Israeli "crimes."

 The attack did not appear to threaten the truce in Gaza.
 But escalating violence — including Israeli raids — in the West Bank and east Jerusalem could blow back to wreck the quiet in Gaza, even though these areas are not covered under the cease-fire.
 On Wednesday, Israeli troops killed two Palestinian boys during a raid in Jenin, according to Palestinian health officials.
 The Israeli military separately said the raid killed two Islamic Jihad militants.